 Our fooding and drinks cost was around 8000/- for 2 persons (me and my wife).

 Costing varies from person to person.
-So above mentioned cost is just to provide you an idea of the expenses out there but not to calculate the same exact way.
+So above mentioned cost is just to provide you with an idea of the expenses out there but not to calculate the same exact way.
 Goa has foods for all budgets starting from Rs.
 500/- for 2 persons to Rs.
 5000/- for 2 persons.
 So it depends on where you eat and what you eat.
-Drinks are always cheaper at counters, and at shacks, restaurants and hotels it’d cost higher according to the category of establishment.
+Drinks are always cheaper at counters, and at shacks, restaurants and hotels it’d cost higher according to the category of the establishment.

 Regarding transport, scooty / bike / car rentals are available at every corner in Goa.
 So most people choose to take rental for throughout their stay, as that’s the cheapest and most convenient way to transfer from one place to another.
 But as we went in monsoons and we wanted to booze without limit, we choose to not to drive ourselves.
-So we took car with driver which is not much common in Goa.
+So we took a car with a driver which is not much common in Goa.
 But if you feel so you may hire.

-Still for your reference our Total Trip cost from Kolkata to Kolkata was 42000/- for 2 persons including everything.
+Still, for your reference, our Total Trip Cost from Kolkata to Kolkata was 42000/- for 2 persons including everything.

 Tips For Budget Travelers :

 2. Self Drive Car/Scooty/Bike rentals are the most common way to roam around Goa and such establishments exists at every corner in Goa.
-Though when you search internet, you’d come across a handful of them, as most of them being illegal, which should not be a matter to you.
-If you are unable to find something (which is rarest of rare case), just contact your hotel in that case.
+Though when you search the internet, you’d come across a handful of them, as most of them being illegal, which should not be a matter to you.
+If you are unable to find something (which is rarest of the rare case), just contact your hotel in that case.

-4. If you plan to booze without any limit, better hire a cab with driver instead of self drive rentals.
+4. If you plan to booze without any limit, better hire a cab with driver instead of self-drive rentals.

 5. Drinks at counters are always cheaper than in your hotel, night clubs, bars, restaurants and shacks (in that particular order).